Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 Casted matches use a RGL server

-RGL will have a casting server which casted matches will the teams will play on.
+RGL will have a casting server which casted matches will be played on.

 Casted matches server credentials

-If a team messes with the cast by: changes maps, executes the off config or anything which turns off the STV so that the viewers cannot see the conclusion to a match.
+If a team messes with the cast by: changing maps, executing the off config or anything which turns off the STV so that the viewers cannot see the conclusion to a match, etc., a major penalty will be applied against the team.
+An appeal process can be opened up to get this reduced to a minor warning.

 A major penalty will be applied against the team.
 An appeal process can be opened up to get this reduced to a minor warning.